West Virginia’s Railroads Reborn as Trails

 Chesapeake and Ohio Railroad Hawks Nest Subdivision

-Another mine, operated by the Mill Creek Colliery Company, was located halfway between Hawks Nest and the Mill Creek trestle, and was opened in 1921.
-It was smaller than the ones at Ansted.
+Amidst the winding valleys and towering ridges, another mine, operated by the Mill Creek Colliery Company, emerged halfway between Hawks Nest and the Mill Creek trestle, its operations commencing in 1921 – a smaller, yet integral, piece in the region’s industrial saga.

-On November 19, 1889, C&O’s Board of Directors, with the lone dissenting vote of C.P.
-Huntington, decided to buy the Hawks Nest line and convert it to standard gauge.
-At the time, the C&O was changing hands and Huntington relinquished his controlling financial interests to the Vanderbilts and J.P.
+On November 19, 1889, the C&O’s Board of Directors, with the lone dissenting voice of C.P.
+Huntington, decided to acquire the Hawks Nest line and convert it to standard gauge.
+This pivotal moment coincided with a change of guard at the C&O, as Huntington relinquished his controlling financial interests to the Vanderbilts and J.P.
 Morgan.
-The railroad contracted with Page to convert the line to standard guage, which was completed in August 1890.
-The original 1873 wooden truss over Mill Creek was replaced with a newer, heavier span in 1891.
-The narrow gauge track and equipment was reused as a connection between the two mines at Ansted.
+The railroad enlisted Page to oversee the conversion, a task completed in August 1890, with the original 1873 wooden truss over Mill Creek yielding to a newer, sturdier span in 1891.

-The Hawks Nest branch continued to serve the mines above Ansted until 1965, although the line was not formally abandoned until May 17, 1972.
+The Hawks Nest branch soldiered on, serving the mines above Ansted until 1965, though its formal abandonment would not be declared until May 17, 1972, marking the end of an era.

-Not too far away is the Nicholas, Fayette & Greenbrier Railway (NF&G), a paper railroad that was named after the three counties it served.
-The ICC created the NF&G in 1929 to resolve claims by the C&O and the New York Central (NYC) to serve newly developing mines in the Sewall seam in the remote areas north of the New River and along the Meadow River.
+Not far from this storied line lies another remnant of West Virginia’s rail history – the Nicholas, Fayette & Greenbrier Railway (NF&G), a paper railroad whose name pays homage to the three counties it once served.
+The NF&G was born in 1929, a creation of the Interstate Commerce Commission (ICC) to resolve competing claims by the C&O and the New York Central (NYC) to serve the burgeoning mines of the Sewall seam in the remote regions north of the New River and along the Meadow River.

-The predecessor to the NF&G was the C&O’s Gauley Branch, which was built from 1893-94 from Gauley Junction to Greendale to the west.
-To the east, the Sewell Valley Railroad was constructed from 1908 to 1910 from the C&O mainline at Meadow Creek near Hinton northward to Rainelle to serve the Meadow River Lumber Company.
-From Rainelle, the Loop & Lookout Railroad was constructed to Nallen between 1908 and 1916.
-Finally, the Kanawha & West Virginia Railroad constructed a 11 mile line for Flynn Lumber from Belva along the C&O Gauley Branch to Swiss.
+The NF&G’s origins can be traced to the C&O’s Gauley Branch, constructed from 1893 to 1894, from Gauley Junction to Greendale in the west.
+To the east, the Sewell Valley Railroad was erected between 1908 and 1910, its rails stretching from the C&O mainline at Meadow Creek near Hinton northward to Rainelle, where it served the Meadow River Lumber Company.
+From Rainelle, the Loop & Lookout Railroad was built between 1908 and 1916, its tracks extending to Nallen.
+Finally, the Kanawha & West Virginia Railroad constructed an 11-mile line from Belva along the C&O Gauley Branch to Swiss, serving the interests of Flynn Lumber.

-Between Swiss and Nallen was 28 miles of virgin timber and mining opportunities.
-The Sewell Valley and Loop & Lookout were transferred by lease to the Sewell Valley & Ohio Railway in 1917, only to be conveyed by deed to the NF&G. The newly formed railroad constructed a single track line between Swiss and Nallen, including two tunnels and two trestles, between 1929 and 1931.
-Included was the Koontz Bridge and 3,164-foot Koontz Tunnel.
+Between the towns of Swiss and Nallen lay 28 miles of untapped potential – virgin timber and mining opportunities awaiting the iron horse’s arrival.
+In 1917, the Sewell Valley and Loop & Lookout were leased to the Sewell Valley & Ohio Railway, only to be conveyed by deed to the newly formed NF&G. Between 1929 and 1931, the NF&G undertook the monumental task of constructing a single-track line between Swiss and Nallen, a feat of engineering that included two tunnels and two trestles, among them the Koontz Bridge and the 3,164-foot Koontz Tunnel.

-The NF&G did not own any locomotive or revenue cars, but did own some non-revenue equipment, such as a NF&G wrecker.
-A coal assembly yard was located at Rainelle, then-home of the largest triple-band sawmill in the world.
-From the town, the C&O took coal southward towards the mainline at Meadow Creek, while the NF&G ran westward from Rainelle along the Meadow and Gauley rivers to Swiss, where it connected with the NYC.
+Unlike its contemporaries, the NF&G did not own any locomotives or revenue cars; instead, it relied on a modest fleet of non-revenue equipment, including a wrecker bearing its insignia.
+A coal assembly yard was established in Rainelle, then home to the largest triple-band sawmill in the world.
+From this bustling hub, the C&O ferried coal southward towards the mainline at Meadow Creek, while the NF&G’s rails carried their precious cargo westward along the Meadow and Gauley rivers to Swiss, where it connected with the NYC.

-Due to declining traffic, CSX and Conrail – the owners and operators of the NF&G, filed an application to dissolve the 143 mile NF&G in 1996.
-Conrail acquired the NF&G from Swiss to Peters Junction, and CSX acquired the NF&G from Peters Junction to Meadow Creek and operated it under the Sewell Valley Subdivision.
+Yet, as the tides of industry ebbed and flowed, the NF&G’s fortunes waned, prompting CSX and Conrail, the owners and operators of the line, to apply for its dissolution in 1996.
+Conrail acquired the NF&G from Swiss to Peters Junction, while CSX took possession of the stretch from Peters Junction to Meadow Creek, operating it under the Sewell Valley Subdivision moniker.

-The last train operated over CSX’s Sewell Valley Subdivision from milepost 59 at Peters Junction and Russ Station (near Nallen) at milepost 43.7, a distance of 15.27 miles, in July 1996.
-CSX filed for abandonment in January 1997.
-In 2006, a coal mine along Glade Creek at milepost 43.7 was shuttered and in April 2008, CSX filed a notice to abandon a section of its Sewell Subdivision from milepost 27 near Rainelle to milepost 43.7 at Russ Station, a distance of 16.7 miles.
-The abandonment would include two stations at Babcock at milepost 38 and Nallen at milepost 39.
-Both requests were approved.
+The final train to traverse CSX’s Sewell Valley Subdivision was in July 1996, spanning the 15.27 miles between milepost 59 at Peters Junction and Russ Station near Nallen at milepost 43.7.
+CSX filed for abandonment the following year, and in 2006, a coal mine along Glade Creek at milepost 43.7 ceased operations.
+Two years later, CSX sought to abandon a section of its Sewell Subdivision from milepost 27 near Rainelle to milepost 43.7 at Russ Station, a distance of 16.7 miles, including the stations at Babcock and Nallen – a request that was ultimately granted.

 1 Comment